BillySterling/liri-node-app/README.md

     * *The album that the song is from*
     * *If no song is provided the program defaults to "The Sign" by Ace of Base.*

-3. `node liri.js movie-this '<movie name here>'`
+3. `movie-this`

-    *This will output the following information to your terminal/bash window:*
+    *This will prompt the user for a movie name and will output the following information to your terminal/bash window:*

     * *Title of the movie.*
     * *Year the movie came out.*